marrowb/ij-leniency/README.md

 # IJ Random Assignment

+## Paper Summary
+This research examines the randomness of immigration judge (IJ) assignment in US asylum cases and its impact on asylum outcomes.
+The study finds that while judge assignment is not purely random, it is systematically influenced by administrative factors related to caseload distribution.
+These scheduling controls significantly alter estimates of judge-specific leniency, suggesting that traditional assessments based solely on approval rates may mischaracterize judges as unusually strict or lenient.
+The research demonstrates that accounting for these administrative selection mechanisms is crucial for accurately evaluating judicial behavior in asylum adjudication.

+## File Guide
+- `IJ_Leniency_in_Asylum_Outcomes.pdf` - Full research paper
+- `data.zip` - Contains all datasets used in the analysis:
+  - Scheduling records for Houston S. Gessner Court (2022-2025)
+  - Asylum application decisions with scheduling controls for Houston, Boston, Chicago, and Miami courts
+- `figures/` - Contains all visualizations used in the paper
+- `json/` - Reference data and lookup tables
+- `stata-checks/` - Stata code for validation checks
+- `code_key.md` - Full code key for the EOIR Database
+- `*.ipynb` - Jupyter notebooks for data generation and analysis

+# IJ Random Assignment
 This is the data used for the analysis in my paper ["IJ Leniency in Asylum Outcomes"](IJ_leniency_in_Asylum_Outcomes.pdf).

 # Data